xacy/vue-shots/README.md

 need to make another algorithm
 * new mixing rules
 * added --host 0.0.0.0 for mobile debugin
+* change the selector to a switch with 2 positions: a heart and a devil, when you pick one the whole background changes with it, something like all in red and pinks tones for the heart and a whole darker with an skeleton doing the horns or something like that...

 ## Last functionalities added
 * ~~Adjusted shaking threshold~~